Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 #### 2. Medium-Amplitude/Medium-Low-Frequency Attitude Changes

-Medium-amplitude/medium-low-frequency attitude changes are often used to evaluate the ability of a quadrotor to achieve rapid attitude changes
+In *ADS-33*, medium-amplitude/medium-low-frequency attitude changes are often used to evaluate the 'attitude quickness' of a quadrotor (whether can achieve moderate attitude changes rapidly).
+What kind of attitude changes can be classified as medium-amplitude/medium-low-frequency?
+The required attitude changes shall be made as rapidly as possible from one steady heading to another and without significant reversals in the sign of the cockpit control input relative to the trim position

-The *ADS-33* uses agility to evaluate medium-amplitude/medium-low-frequency attitude changes.The agility metric involves three variables: the peak attitude change $\Delta \psi_{p k}​$ , the minimum attitude change $\Delta \psi_{\min }​$ (reflecting the magnitude of attitude change), and the peak angular velocity $r_{p k}$.
-The agility metric is defined as the ratio of the peak angular velocity to the maximum attitude change after a medium-amplitude/medium-low-frequency attitude change, i.e., $\frac{r_{p k}}{\Delta \psi_{p k}}$
+The evaluation criteria involves three variables: the peak attitude change $\Delta \psi_{p k}$ , the minimum attitude change $\Delta \psi_{\min }$ , and the peak angular velocity $r_{p k}$.
+The evaluation criteria is defined as the ratio of the peak angular velocity to the maximum attitude change after a medium-amplitude/medium-low-frequency attitude change, i.e., $\frac{r_{p k}}{\Delta \psi_{p k}}$.
+For a medium-amplitude/medium-low-frequency attitude change, a larger $r_{p k}$ , a smaller ${\Delta \psi_{p k}}$ and a larger $\Delta \psi_{\min }$ will result in a better evaluation rating

 Assuming a yaw attitude change of 30° , the yaw angle response and yaw rate response are shown below: